ghuser-io/ghuser.io/db/fetchBot/README.md

 # `fetchBot`

+Bot

-Bot refreshing the DB at least once per day.
+* refreshing the DB at least once per day, and
+* processing profile requests from the [AWS SQS](../../aws/sqs).

 Errors will be sent to [Sentry](https://sentry.io) via [`raven-bash`](https://github.com/ViktorStiskala/raven-bash).